teuncm/flageolet-map/README.md

 # Flageolet Map

 While learning to play guitar, I stumbled upon the existence of [flageolets](https://en.wikipedia.org/wiki/String_harmonic), which are an alternative way to produce notes on the guitar.
-Flageolets are seen to be played at the 5th, 7th, 9th and 12th frets, but are they actually located there?
-This flageolet map shows that all flageolets are offset slightly, except those at fret 12 and 24.
+Flageolets are seen to be played at the 2nd, 5th, 7th, 9th and 12th frets, but are they actually located there?
+This flageolet map shows that they are offset slightly, except at fret 12.
 Moreover, this map shows all flageolet locations, even those located past the fretboard.

 ### Theory